 Low-temperature underfloor heating

-When using embedded or underfloor heating, the key to efficiency is high thermal capacity and high thermal conductivity, which leads to a fast response to ambient temperature changes.
-Gypsol screeds can offer high thermal conductivity as high as 2.5 W/mK (average 2.3W/mK) compared to sand cement screed, which is typically only 1.1W/mK.
+When using underfloor heating, the key to efficiency is high thermal conductivity coupled with rapid response to changes in ambient conditions.
+Gypsol screeds offer thermal conductivity as high as 2.5 W/mK compared with 1:4 sand cement screed, which typically offers just 1.1W/mK.

 Safe to work with Gypsol screed

 Gypsol binder does not contain Portland cement.
-Portland cement contains chromium 6 which has a well-documented link to both acute and chronic health issues for those exposed to it.
-The use of Gypsol binder avoids these issues altogether.
-Gypsol screed is supplied ready to use and avoids most of the manual labour and health and safety risks associated with site-mixed sand cement screed.
-Installation of Gypsol is carried out using specialist pumping equipment and does not require the installer to be on his hands and knees and, as Gypsol is fully self-compacting, it will significantly reduce the effect on the musculoskeletal system of installers.
+Gypsol screed is supplied ready to use, significantly reducing the manual labour associated with other screed systems.
+Installation of Gypsol is carried out using specialist pumping equipment and does not require the installer to be on his hands and knees.
+Gypsol is fully self-compacting and therefore, reduces the negative on the musculoskeletal system of installers.

 We manufacture Gypsol anhydrite binder to CE certified standards in the UK.
 LKAB Minerals produce Gypsol binder from a by-product which we retrieve from the chemical industry.
 Previously this product was used as landfill.